yuasabe/yuasabe.github.io_old/interop2018.md

 # Interop Tokyo 2018
 I joined in Interop 2018 from the second day.
 These are some notes on the sessions and the booths.
+Interop is a global tech/business event focused on the newest tech/cyber trends.
+Leading vendors from various tech fields meet in one location to showcase their latest developments and products.
+This year, the event was held from June 13-15 in Makuhari Messe.
+On the second day, June 14th, I will be joining in the Interop conference also held in the same venue, listening in to three sessions from leading experts in the tech/security field.
+Interop is also the home to "ShowNet", which is a comprehensive internet technology demonstration that utilizes the latest network related technology to combine thousands of products and services into one big network.
+This not only serves stable internet connection to the attendees but also demonstrates the latest research and development related to internet interoperability and security.
+The following would be my memos and thoughts of joining in from the second day.

+## June 14th, 2018